MorinWang/morinwang.github.io/_pages/about.md

 # 🔥 News
+- *2025.12*: 🎉🎉 I am honored to receive an invitation from Prof. Qibin Zhao and Dr. Chao Li to present an invited talk on 'Modern Model Compression Techniques' at RIKEN Center for Advanced Intelligence Project (AIP).
 - *2025.11*:  🎉🎉 Our paper, *Renormalization Group Guided Tensor Network Structure Search*, has been accepted by AAAI 2026!
 - *2025.10*: 🎉🎉 I am honored to receive an invitation from Dr. Xiao Han and Prof. Linan Zhu to present an invited talk on 'Tensor Criterion-Based Neural Networks' to his research team at Zhejiang University of Technology.
 - *2025.10*: 🎉🎉 I am honored to receive an invitation from Dr. Rui Chen to present an invited talk on 'Modern Model Compression Techniques' to his research team at Harbin Engineering University.